Maya Biosphere Reserve

 Global Environment Facility (GEF)

-Funded several projects in the RBM (financed by a $30 million loan approved in 2006 and by a $3.6 million grant from the Global Environment Facility approved in 2008) — projects are now closed.
+IDB and GEF[4] in the RBM funded several projects (financed by a $30 million loan approved in 2006 and by a $3.6 million grant from the Global Environment Facility approved in 2008) (projects are closed)

-Educational campaigns to teach local communities and farmers sustainable land management practices without the use of fires.
+• Educational campaigns to teach local communities and farmers how to best clean the land without the use of fires and utilize the forest resources in a sustainable way

 USAID

 Budget: $10.75 million.
-The project, implemented by the US Department of Interior’s International Technical Assistance Program (DOI-ITAP), aims to strengthen the conservation of biodiversity, protected area management, environmental governance, civil society, and Indigenous Peoples’ participation in the Mesoamerican tropical humid forest of the Guatemala-Belize-Mexico tri-national region, known as the “Selva Maya”.[5]
+The project implemented by the US Department of Interior’s International Technical Assistance Program (DOI-ITAP) strengthens the conservation of biodiversity, protected area management, environmental governance, civil society, and Indigenous Peoples’ participation in the Mesoamerican tropical humid forest of Guatemala-Belize-Mexico, trinational region recognized as the “Selva Maya”.[5]

-In 1999, the GEF funded the World Bank for a project executed by Conservation International to conserve the biodiversity and natural habitats of Laguna del Tigre National Park and Biotopo, the largest core zone in Guatemala’s protected areas system.[6]
+In 1999, the GEF funded the World Bank for a project executed by Conservation International to conserve the biodiversity and natural habitats of Laguna de Tigre national Par and Biotopo, the largest core zone in Guatemala’s protected areas system.[6]

 Historical Background